fnachon/LASErMPNN/README.md

   --repack_only_input_sequence
                         Repacks the input sequence without changing the sequence.
   --ignore_ligand       Ignore ligand in sampling.
+  -c, --constrain_ala_gly_sampling_to_exposed_non_secondary_structure
+                        If set, constrains number of ALA and GLY residues that can be sampled in exposed non-secondary structured residues.
+The max number of ALA and GLY residues is set by the --ala_budget and --gly_budget arguments.
   --budget_residue_sele_string BUDGET_RESIDUE_SELE_STRING
+                        A ProDy-style selection string to constrain the residues to sample ALA and GLY residues in.
+Can be used to override the automatic selection performed by the --constrain_ala_gly_sampling_to_exposed_non_secondary_structure flag.
   --ala_budget ALA_BUDGET
+                        Maximum number of ALA residues that can be sampled in exposed non-secondary structured residues.
+Only used if --constrain_ala_gly_sampling_to_exposed_non_secondary_structure is set or --budget_residue_sele_string is set.
   --gly_budget GLY_BUDGET
+                        Maximum number of GLY residues that can be sampled in exposed non-secondary structured residues.
+Only used if --constrain_ala_gly_sampling_to_exposed_non_secondary_structure is set or --budget_residue_sele_string is set.
   --noncanonical_aa_ligand
                         Featurize a noncanonical amino acid as a ligand.
   --repack_all          Repack all residues, even those with chain_mask=1.